CNES/dambox/README.md

 Install Dambox
 > sudo apt-get install dambox

-Manuel installation of the DamBOX:
+Manual installation of the DamBOX:
 --------------------------

+The rest of this README considers a package installation.
+If you want to proceed a manual installation, please replace
+> dambox

+by
+> ./dambox

+in the provided commands lines.
+Or simply edit the $PATH variable.

 It is compulsory to install the *netfilter* library on the computer where the DamBOX will be deployed.
 To do this, simply execute the following command: